DrMichaelLindner/pyfMRIqc/README.md

 ### *a text file:*
 	-  containing an overview about scan and QC parameters

-See guidelines about the output in the [Wiki](https://github.com/DrMichaelLindner/fMRI_QC/wiki)
+See guidelines about the output in the [Wiki](https://github.com/DrMichaelLindner/pyfMRIqc/wiki)

 ## *Install*
-Copy the fMRI_QC folder in a folder of your choice on your system and add the directory to your PYTHONPATH.
+Copy the pyfMRIqc folder in a folder of your choice on your system and add the directory to your PYTHONPATH.

 ## *Dependencies*
-fMRI_QC is developed in python 3.6 and the following packages need to be installed: numpy, nibabel, matplotloib, scipy and easygui.
+pyfMRIqc is developed in python 3.6 and the following packages need to be installed: numpy, nibabel, matplotloib, scipy and easygui.
-(fMRI_QC was developed and tested with the following versions:
+(pyfMRIqc was developed and tested with the following versions:
 python: 3.6.4, numpy: 1.14.3, nibabel: 2.2.1, matplotloib: 2.1.0, scipy: 0.19.1 and easygui: 0.98.1 )